 There is no time commitment!
-You can go to as many or as few practices and tournaments as you want, but the more you practice, the better you get!!
-There is usually a meeting on campus once a week (usually Tuesdays at 7pm) where we discuss upcoming tournaments, practices and other important information!
+Participants can go to as many or as few practices and tournaments as you want, but the more you practice, the better you get!!
+There is usually a meeting on campus once a week (typically Tuesdays at 7pm) where we discuss upcoming tournaments, practices and other important information!

 How often do we practice?

-The ski nautique is stored at Mission Bay Aquatic Center where we are able to use their truck to launch so it goes out 3-4 times per week depending on the availability of approved team drivers.
+Our Ski Nautique is stored Mission Bay Aquatic Center and we typically take it out 3-4 times a week, depending on the availability of approved team drivers.

 How do tournaments work and how often do we go to them?